Why isn't parking free?

 How are parking rates determined?

 Parking rates are set based on demand, location on campus, duration or type of permit, and the rates in nearby non-PSU garages.
 Generally, rates in the center of campus (i.e. Parking Structure 1) and other high demand locations are the most expensive.
 Garages on the edge of campus (Parking Structure 3) are less expensive.
 In addition to evaluating current and historical demand, we also consider the results of an annual market study of parking rates within three blocks of campus when setting rates.
-Rates for student and employee permits are significantly lower than market rates for garages near PSU, however rates to pay by the hour or day in PSU facilitites are similar to the private market.
-The market study is conducted by the Campus Planning Office and can be found here.
+Rates for student and employee permits are significantly lower than market rates for garages near PSU, however rates to pay by the hour or day in PSU facilities are similar to the private market.
+The market study is conducted by the Campus Planning Office.

 How is the money we collect spent?